Johnny Carson’s Infamous Fruitcake Joke

 The Power of Suggestion

 In December 1973, Carson cracked a joke about a made-up, country-wide, toilet paper shortage.
-The joke, intended to tickle and amuse, led to a 20-million American stampede on retail stores.
+The joke, intended to tickle and amuse, led to a 20-million American stampede in retail stores.
 People rushed to hoard bathroom tissue in a manic frenzy.
 The incident was so significant, it became a topic of national news.
 CBS’ own Walter Cronkite reported on the story saying, “The Scott Paper Company, citing panic buying on the retail level, said today it is implementing an allocation system for the national distribution of toilet tissue.
-A Scott spokesman said unfounded rumors of a shortage has caused excessive demand at retail outlets.”
+A Scott spokesman said unfounded rumors of a shortage have caused excessive demand at retail outlets.

 Carson later issued a clarification of his original joke stating, “For all my life in entertainment, I don't want to be remembered as the man who created a false toilet paper scare.
 Apparently, there is no shortage!"
 Despite his apology, the damage had been done.
 It took grocery stores and other businesses weeks to replenish their wiped-out inventory.
 The incident came to be known as, “The Great Toilet Paper Scare.”
-If there was ever any evidence of the power of suggestion was real, this was it.
+If there was ever any evidence that the power of suggestion was real, this was it.
 But then again, maybe it wasn’t just about the power of suggestion.
 Maybe, it was the power of Carson’s suggestions.

 Carson had the ear of the American people.
 His jokes were iconic.
 His perspective was unequaled.
 His word was gospel.
 If the funniest man in America said something, it had to be true, right?

-Coincidence? - We think not.
+Coincidence?
+We think not.

-Upon reflection, it's hard to tell if Carson himself understood the power of his own presence.
+Upon reflection, it's hard to tell if Carson himself understood the power of his presence.
 One wonders if he had, would he still have made the comments he did?
 If he could have predicted the lasting impact of his words, would he still have said them?
 Unfortunately, in 2005, at the ripe age of seventy-nine, Carson passed away, leaving no way to ask.
-The best we can do is look at the reverberating effect of Carsons’ words in our lives today.
+The best we can do is look at the reverberating effect of Carson’s words in our lives today.

-This reflection calls to mind Carson’s infamously ionic fruitcake joke, The worst gift is a fruitcake.
+This reflection calls to mind Carson’s infamously ionic fruitcake joke, “The worst gift is a fruitcake.
 There is only one fruitcake in the entire world, and people keep sending it to each other.”
 For many, that wisecrack sliced like a hot knife through soft butter.
-Almost immediately after the jokes airing, fruitcake sales drastically declined.
+Almost immediately after the jokes aired, fruitcake sales drastically declined.
 Coincidence?
 We think not.

-Prior to Carson’s comment, fruitcake had always been a holiday dessert staple.
+Before Carson’s comment, fruitcake had always been a holiday dessert staple.
 Loved by many, fruitcake was considered a family tradition and a Christmas icon.
 Its popularity was global, viewed as a delicious, confectionary delicacy.
 Countless countries including Australia, Bulgaria, Canada, France, Germany, Ireland, Italy, India, Mexico, New Zealand, Poland, Portugal, Romania, Spain, Switzerland, and the United Kingdom each lay claim to their own unique and regionally-specific fruitcake recipes.

 Image Source Netflix®

-In fact, fruitcake’s worldwide fashionableness stems from deeply embedded historical roots.
+Fruitcake’s worldwide fashionableness stems from deeply embedded historical roots.
 Prior to the advent of modern methods of preservation, our ancestors found creative and ingenious ways of preserving the precious fruits and nuts gathered during the fall harvest.
 One of those methods included baking a cake of high-quality flour, sugar, and butter, and incorporating into the batter candied fruits and nuts.
-The notion being left alone, the shelf life of these precious ingredients would be detrimentally short.
+The notion of being left alone, and the shelf life of these precious ingredients would be detrimentally short.
 However, when combined, their preservational capacity dramatically increased, enabling the baker to enjoy the bounty of the harvest even in the barren months of winter.
 Often reserved as a special treat for significant occasions, fruitcake was often the dessert of choice for Thanksgiving and Christmas.
 Thus explaining the tightly knitted correlation between the cake and the holidays.

 The Decline of the Fruitcake Empire